 SOVEREIGN, ISM / SCIENCE PHOTO LIBRARY SOVEREIGN, ISM / SCIENCE PHOTO LIBRARY

 Irregular heartbeat.
-Electrocardiogram (ECG) of electrical activity (yellow traces) in a man's heart in a case of auricular extrasystole.
+Electrocardiogram (ECG) of electrical activity (yellow traces) in the heart in a case of auricular fibrillation.
 Two of the six ECG traces are shown here.
-An extrasystole is an extra, or irregular heartbeat, and here is affecting the heart's upper chambers (atrial, or auricular).
-The extra heartbeat is seen as one of the two beats very close together at left.
-Irregular heartbeats can be treated with drugs (such as beta blockers) or pacemakers to maintain the heart's normal rhythm.
+Auricular fibrillation is also known as atrial fibrillation, and is an irregular heartbeat affecting the upper chambers (atria) of the heart.
+An ECG, as here, will show short, irregular and rapid electrical activity and heartbeats.
+There are many causes of this condition, which can be treated with drugs (such as beta blockers) and defibrillation (to shock the heart back into its normal rhythm).
 An ECG is obtained by using electrodes to detect the electrical activity of the heart.

 Model release not required.
 Property release not required.